Primary School Teacher

 Primary school teachers teach children between the ages of five and 13 at primary or intermediate schools.

-Primary school teachers with four to seven years’ experience usually earn
+Primary school teachers with more than two years' experience usually earn

 Pay for primary school teachers varies depending on qualifications and experience.

 - Graduate primary school teachers usually earn between $48,000 and $49,000 a year.

 - Primary school teachers with two to six years' experience usually earn $51,000 to $72,000.

 - Primary school teachers with more than six years' experience usually earn $68,000 to $76,000.

 Primary school teachers who work in schools identified as hard to staff may be eligible for an extra $10,500 after three consecutive years of teaching, and $3,500 after teaching for four and five years.

 Primary school teachers who teach in private or independent schools may earn an extra $2,000 to $3,000 a year.